Gerenciar eventos de toque em um ViewGroup

 && velocityY < velocityX) {

-// The criteria have been satisfied, do something
+// The criteria are satisfied, do something.

 }